Tvalc/GCA/docs/Story/chapters/Ch1.md

   - Tony waiting in line for food when power goes out
   - Hears Bailey's scream from arcade direction
   - Runs to arcade to see Hazel being enveloped in light
-  - Tries to reach her but is repelled by energy field
+  - Tries to reach them but is repelled by energy field
   - Hazel vanishes as mall security with Galaxander logos approach

 ### Scene 1: Desperate Escape